suchipi/hex-engine/packages/website/docs/api-2d.md

 ##### toPoint

+> Available since version: 0.0.0

 `toPoint(): Point`

 Places this vector's tail at the origin and returns the location of its head.

+> In versions prior to 0.0.1, this method is named `toVec2()`.

 ##### multiply

+> Available since version: 0.0.1

 `multiply(amount: number): Vector`